shubhagrawal24/GitHub-Activity-2/README.md

 ![download](https://user-images.githubusercontent.com/37036783/39697365-56c40590-520e-11e8-9f47-75066ff08def.png)

- Founder of Android ??
+ ## Who is the Founder of Android ??

    Android Inc. was founded in Palo Alto, California, in October 2003 by Andy Rubin, Rich Miner, Nick Sears, and Chris White.

-Which is the Latest Version of Android ??
+## Which is the Latest Version of Android ??

  The latest version is Android 8.1 Oreo (Also the new Android Developer preview for "Android P" is now available for some phones)